snap-stanford/snap/README.txt

   trawling.h : Algorithm of extracting bipartite cliques from the network. wgtnet.h : Weighted networks. wikinet.h : Networks based on Wikipedia.

-NOTFOUND:
-  bigalg.h : some algorithms for TBigNet
-  bigg.h : TBigGraph -- big disk based graphs that do not fit into memory blognet.h : blog network -- posts on blogs linking each other casc.h : cascade analysis and counting cga.h : Community Guided Attachment (see our KDD '05 paper) clust.h : graph clustering and community finding emailnet.h : email network
-  GMine.h : main file
-  gnet.h : networks (TNodeNet, TNodeEdgeNet)
-  gproj.h : graph projections (see our WWW '07 paper)
-  layout.h : positions the nodes on the plane for drawing plots.h : plots graph properties (degree distributions, etc.)